 A taxpayer identification number (TIN) is required before an LLC can open a bank account.
 Best practice is to apply for a TIN for the LLC after its formation.

 In the case of a single member limited liability company, the LLC is a “disregarded entity” for federal income tax purposes and must use the owner’s Social Security number (SSN) or employer identification number (EIN) for all information returns and reporting related to income tax.
 For single member LLCs with foreign owners, an EIN must be obtained.

 Once you have a copy of the filed LLC articles of organization, TIN, and any other information your chosen bank requires, make and attend the bank appointment with the documents and any members or managers that are required according to your articles of organization to sign for the account.
 The bank should be able to get you set up with an operating account on the day of your appointment.

 Once you have your LLC bank account set up, make sure to use it for all of your business transactions.
 The benefit of having an LLC bank account separate from your personal accounts is to protect yourself from potential personal liability for the debts and obligations of the LLC.

-Simantob Law Group has represented the business and real estate legal needs of individuals and companies, from start-ups to regional and national US corporations for over 20 years.
+Simantob Law Group is a law firm of business attorneys and real estate lawyers.
+We have represented the business and real estate legal needs of individuals and companies, from start-ups to regional and national US corporations for over 20 years.
 Please contact our California LLC formation attorneys at 310.281.0041 or complete our online contact form to discuss your LLC formation needs.